Advanced Training in Nuclear Medicine

 Dr Phu-Cuong (Andrew) Nguyen FRACP FAANMS (RACP Representative)

-A/Prof. Monica Rossleigh MD FRACP FAANMS (AANMS TSAC Representative)
+A/Prof. Monica Rossleigh MD FRACP FAANMS (AANMS TSAC Representative – to April/May 2022)

 Dr Edwin Szeto FRACP FAANMS (RACP Representative)

-Dr Meredith Thomas FRANZCR (RANZCR Radiology Chief Censor, ex officio)
+Dr Barry Soans FRANZCR (RANZCR Clinical Radiology Chief Censor, ex officio – from 1 January 2022)

 Royal Australasian College of Physicians